-If you talk to tech companies, telecom companies, and even some NGOs, they will tell you that the future of money in Africa is based on technology.
+If you talk to tech companies, telecom companies, and even some NGOs, they will tell you that the future of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More in Africa is based on technology.

 They are right, in part, but not for the reasons you might think.

-While mobile payment systems, such as Kenya’s M-Pesa and South Africa’s SnapScan, are proliferating, the real technology powering Africa’s economic growth is cash.
+While mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. systems, such as Kenya’s M-Pesa and South Africa’s SnapScan, are proliferating, the real technology powering Africa’s economic growth is Money in physical form such as banknotes and coins..
 As GDP in Africa grows, so, too, does the banking system and the demand for banknotes.

 It’s easy to overlook it, but cash is a technology itself.
 Banknotes are constantly being improved, whether with watermarks, metallic threads, color-shifting inks, or holograms.
-These improvements – and others like them – make cash a more durable, more secure and more efficient payment instrument.
+These improvements – and others like them – make cash a more durable, more secure and more efficient Device, tool, procedure or system used to make a transaction or settle a debt..

 Digital payment systems have inherent security risks from hacking, scamming, and data theft, and those intrusions can lead to more than just lost money in an account, including identity theft and the revelation of sensitive information.